Nikolas-S/OpenMDP-RE/README.md

 ```

 ### 2. set the vector table offset register (SCB->VTOR) to match the location of our firmware's vector table
-This has to be done during the init phase after the reset vector is called by the bootloader, before the main() of out custom firmware is called.
+This has to be done during the init phase after the reset vector is called by the bootloader, before the main() of our custom firmware is called.
-In this case, our vector table starts at 0x8008000 since the first 0x8000 bytes are reserved for the bootloader and the firmware is placed directly after that.
+In this case, our vector table starts at 0x0800 8000 since the first 0x8000 bytes are reserved for the bootloader and the firmware is placed directly after that.

 STM32 HAL has a way to do that:
 - in `system_stm32f1xx.c`, uncomment `#define USER_VECT_TAB_ADDRESS` and set `VECT_TAB_OFFSET` to `0x8000`